vaibhavyadav1686/FACE-TRACKING/README.md

 The program also generates a dictionary, "times", which takes into account the various timestamps for which the particular frame contained a person.
 This is helpful in deciding the time for which a person was present in the video.

 I have provided a stock video for the program.
-The ouput file is too large to be uploaded here.